jobtalle/myr.js/README.md

 time|`Number`|The duration of this frame in seconds

 ### `register(name, ...)`
 Registers a new sprite under a name.
 Once a sprite has been registered, its name can be used to instatiate [sprites](#sprite).
+When the sprite has been registered previously, the new frames overwrite the old ones.

 While the first argument must be the sprite name, the number of following parameters depends on the number of frames.
 All frames must be passed as arguments after the sprite name.
 A frame is created using the [`makeSpriteFrame`](#makespriteframesurface-x-y-width-height-xorigin-yorigin-time) function.